gjohann7/covid_info/README.md

 ## Installation

-These instructions consider you already have a device emulator or a real device.
+These instructions consider you already have Flutter and a device emulator or a real device.
 Also, they don't explain details about the device-computer connection.